LOOSE-LIPS/loose-lips-2.0/src/routes/blog/howard-mades-sunday-jams-serge-gainsbourg-et-brigitte-bardot-bonnie-and-clyde/index.md

   - >-
     imported/howard-mades-sunday-jams-serge-gainsbourg-et-brigitte-bardot-bonnie-and-clyde/image1016.jpeg
 description: >-
-  You&#39;re in Paris, and you&#39;re red wine drunk, in bed with a lover, the sheets are sticky and stained.
-He sparks a cigarette, blows it in your face then probably tells you you&#39;ve got fat legs.
+  You;re in Paris, and you;re red wine drunk, in bed with a lover, the sheets are sticky and stained.
+He sparks a cigarette, blows it in your face then probably tells you you;ve got fat legs.
 The man is Serge Gainsbourg.
-  He&#39;s absoloutely scandalous, he causes murder and I love it; once he did a [...]Read More...
+He;s absoloutely scandalous, he causes murder and I love it; once he did a [...]Read More...
 published: true
 tags: feature